mesqueeb/vuex-easy-access/README.md

 Do you have questions, comments, suggestions or feedback?
 Or any feature that's missing that you'd love to have?
 Feel free to open an issue! ♥

+Planned future features:

+- Make a blog post
+- Improve setting nested props of items with ID's
+  - Maybe something like `set('items/${id}.field', newVal)`
+- Improve error handling
+  - Explain to developer possible path mistakes: ` / vs . `

-Also check out the sister vuex-plugin for Firebase: [Vuex Easy Firestore](https://github.com/mesqueeb/VuexEasyFirestore)!
+Also be sure to check out the sister vuex-plugin for Firebase: [Vuex Easy Firestore](https://github.com/mesqueeb/VuexEasyFirestore)!

 --